SIJA-SKANSAPUNG/Zona-Parkir/README.md

 # 🚗 Parking Zone

-Open source asp.net mvc project for beginners!
+Open source asp.net mvc project for beginners and learners!
 This application is designed to manage parking spaces efficiently using a web-based interface.
 Built with ASP.NET Core 8 and MVC architecture, the application ensures a seamless and responsive user experience.

 ## 🌟 Features